sighupio/gatekeeper-policy-manager/README.md

 ## Deploying GPM

-In order to deploy Gatekeper Policy Manager to your cluster, apply the provided manifest running the following command:
+In order to deploy Gatekeper Policy Manager to your cluster, apply the provided kustomization file running the following command:

 ```shell
 $ kubectl apply -k .
 ```

-This will create a deployment and a service both with the name `gatekeper-policy-manager` in the `gatekeeper-system` namespace.
-You can edit the `gatekeeper-policy-manager.yaml` file to customize the values.
+By default, this will create a deployment and a service both with the name `gatekeper-policy-manager` in the `gatekeeper-system` namespace.
+We invite you to take a look into the `kustomization.yaml` file to do further configuration.

 > The app can be run as a POD in a Kubernetes cluster or locally with a kubeconfig file.
 It will try it best to autodetect the correct configuration.

 ## Configuration